mapattacker/datascience/sl-deeplearning.rst

 ******************

 Keras accepts numpy input, so we have to convert.
-Also, for multi-class classification, we need to convert them into binary values; i.e., using one-hot encoding
+Also, for multi-class classification, we need to convert them into binary values; i.e., using one-hot encoding.
+For the latter, we can in-place use ``sparse_categorical_crossentropy`` for the loss function which will can process the multi-class label without converting to one-hot encoding.

 .. code:: python
+    # convert to numpy arrays
     X = np.array(X)
     # OR
     X = X.values